- Repair & Care

-The five-seat Lancer Sportback hatchback is offered with a choice of two normally aspirated four-cylinder engines.
-Competitors include the Subaru Impreza and Mazda3.
+The five-seat Lancer Sportback hatchback is offered with a choice of two naturally aspirated four-cylinder engines.
+Competitors include the Ford Focus, Subaru Impreza and Mazda3.
 The Lancer sedan and high-performance Lancer Evolution are covered in separate reports in the Cars.com Research section.

 Like the Lancer sedan, the Sportback has room for up to five people in two rows of seats.
 The big difference between the two cars is in the cargo area.
-Although the Lancer sedan is available with an optional split-folding backseat to increase luggage space, the shape of the car limits what you can fit in the trunk.
-With the Sportback, some of those restrictions aren't there because of its open cargo area, which has a maximum volume of 52.7 cubic feet with the rear seats folded.
+Although the Lancer sedan is available with a split-folding backseat to increase luggage space, the shape of the car limits what you can fit in the trunk.
+With the Sportback, there are fewer restrictions because of its open cargo area, which has a maximum volume of 52.7 cubic feet with the rear seats folded.
 Interior features include:

 Under the Hood